Paul Burlison: Brief hiatus

 After a brief trip to California to join the Burnette Brothers, Burlison returned to Memphis and retired from the music business to start a family.
 In 1960, he also started his own electrical subcontracting company, "Safety Electrical" devoting his time and energy to his business and to his family for the next twenty years.
 His company was successful and in subsequent years, he also operated a mail-order business specializing in rare recordings.

 The Burnette brothers moved to California and continued to have sporadic success in the music industry until the end of the decade.
 In 1960, Johnny Burnette had two major hits as a solo artist with "Dreamin'" and "You're Sixteen," and Dorsey Burnette had Top 30 and Top 50 hits, again as a solo artist, with "Tall Oak Tree" and "Hey Little One".

-After "Dreamin'" had become a hit, Johnny Burnette offered Burlison a spot in his road band, but Burlison refused.
-By 1963, Johnny's career was in decline and in an effort to revive it he wanted to reprise some of the old material.
-Burlison joined Johnny on a short swing through the Mid South after his regular guitarist broke two of his fingers.
+After "Dreamin'" had become a hit, Johnny Burnette offered Burlison a spot in his road band, but Burlison rejected this idea.
+By 1963, Johnny's career was in a decline and in an effort to revive it, he wanted to reprise some of the old material.
+So Burlison joined Johnny on a short swing through the Mid South after his regular guitarist broke two of his fingers.
 They even planned to go to England together, but Burlison fell ill and he went back to Memphis and his contracting business.

 Rock and roll revival

-Paul Burlison returned to the music scene in the 1980s, first with Johnny Black and Tony Austin in a recreation of the "Trio".
+Paul Burlison returned to the music scene in the 1980s, first with Johnny Black and Tony Austin in a recreation of the trio.
 He also launched his own Rock-A-Billy record label to release Johnny Burnette's Rock and Roll Trio and Their Rockin' Friends from Memphis, an all-star tribute to the memories of Johnny and Dorsey Burnette featuring local legends like Eddie Bond, Jim Dickinson and Charlie Feathers.

 In 1986, Burlison joined the Sun Rhythm Section, an oldies group, which included amongst others D J Fontana, Elvis's former drummer.
 In 1990, he signed on with Rocky Burnette's rockabilly revival band.

 Solo album

-In 1997, Burlison cut his first ever solo LP Train Kept A-Rollin on Sweetfish Records as a tribute to The Rock and Roll Trio.
-The LP contained eleven tracks, three of which, "Train Kept A-Rollin'", "Lonesome Tears in My Eyes" and "Lonesome Train (on a Lonesome Track)", had been featured on The Rock and Roll Trio's original 1956 album.
-The album featured such guest artists as Rocky Burnette (Johnny's son), Billy Burnette (Dorsey's son) of Fleetwood Mac, Rick Danko and Levon Helm of The Band, David Hidalgo, Cesar Rosas, and Conrad Lozano of Los Lobos, Mavis Staples and Kim Wilson of The Fabulous Thunderbirds.
+In 1997, Burlison cut his first ever solo album Train Kept A-Rollin on Sweetfish Records as a tribute to the Rock and Roll Trio.
+The album contained eleven tracks, three of which, "Train Kept A-Rollin'", "Lonesome Tears in My Eyes", and "Lonesome Train (on a Lonesome Track)", had been featured on the Rock and Roll Trio's original 1956 album.
+The album featured such guest artists as Rocky Burnette (Johnny's son), Billy Burnette (Dorsey's son) of Fleetwood Mac, Rick Danko and Levon Helm of The Band, David Hidalgo, Cesar Rosas, and Conrad Lozano of Los Lobos, Mavis Staples of The Staple Singers, and Kim Wilson of The Fabulous Thunderbirds.